Are you struggling to get your business off the ground? Do you struggle with money guilt, insecurity, and fear of failure? It’s time to change that!

 5: Failing to Complete Your Projects

-Be honest.
-How many half-written books, partially planned programs, and unfinished products are cluttering up your hard drive right now?
+Be truthful.
+How many half-written novels, half-done programs, and unfinished items are currently resident on your hard drive?

-If you’re like a lot of entrepreneurs, the answer is probably several.
+If you’re like many entrepreneurs, the answer is most likely yes.

-You started all of them with great enthusiasm.
-You planned out the modules or chapters, created the slide decks, and maybe even outlined the sales page.
-And then…you just stopped working on it.
+You began each of them with great gusto.
+You planned out the modules or chapters, created the presentation decks, and maybe even outlined the sales page.
+And then you just stopped working on it.